pulumi/docs/reference/pkg/nodejs/@pulumi/aws/ec2/index.md

 ```

-If true, the launched EC2 instance will be
+If true, the launched EC2 instance will be EBS-optimized.
-EBS-optimized.
+Note that if this is not set on an instance type that is optimized by default then
+this will show as disabled but if the instance type is optimized by default then
+there is no need to set this and there is no effect to disabling it.
+See the [EBS Optimized section](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html) of the AWS User Guide for more information.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/ec2/instance.ts#L320">property ephemeralBlockDevices</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/ec2/instance.ts#L325">property ephemeralBlockDevices</a>
 </h3>

 ```typescript